Jack Be Nimble (film): Critical reception

 Stephen Holden of The New York Times wrote that "the film cuts back and forth between scenes of their childhood and adolescence, it evokes their misery and isolation with a feverish intensity that recalls scenes from Hitchcock and De Palma".
 Dominic Corry of the New Zealand Herald described the film as "one of the strangest New Zealand films ever made" and thought that it "deserves way more of a cult reputation than it currently enjoys".
 Kim Newman of Empire Online said that Jack be Nimble was, "Not a film likely to please everyone, but strong stuff nonetheless".
 Daily News's Jami Bernard gave it 2 1/2 stars finishing "Yet there is a coldness and distance to the movie that never allows the audience to feel for Jack.
 Without emotional resonance to back them up, those incredibly striking visuals go to waste."
 Christopher Harris of The Globe and Mail gave it 2 stars and writes "Maxwell is talented — he's good at building and sustaining a sense of foreboding.
 But it's a foreboding that, in the end, goes nowhere in particular.
 Jack Be Nimble is a half-formed thing.
 Half the time it's too overwrought, too outlandish.
 The other half it's not outlandish enough."
-Daily News's Jerry Tallmer gave it 1 1/2 stars and says it is "a movie constructed in a mosaic of abrupt disparate short takes," and ends "I guess you can force a horse to water, but can you make him love movies like this?"
+The Record's Jerry Tallmer gave it 1 1/2 stars and says it is "a movie constructed in a mosaic of abrupt disparate short takes," and ends "I guess you can force a horse to water, but can you make him love movies like this?"
 Steve Murray in the Atlanta Journal writes "The stylized direction verges on designer-chic savagery at times.
 And by delving ever deeper into the supernatural — climaxing in a telekinetic frenzy heisted from "Carrie" — his script loses grounding and settles for ambiguous hoodoo.
 (It doesn't help that Arquette acts over the top.)
 Even so, Maxwell's flair for visually driven narrative makes him a talent to watch."
 The Houston Chronicle's capsual review says "Be quick and sidestep this picture."